zuozhenggh/learning-library/developer-library/visual-builder/standalone/create-mobileapp/create-mobile/create-mobile.md

 ## Introduction

-This tutorial shows you how to create a basic mobile application in Oracle Visual Builder and populate it with data from a business object.
+This lab shows you how to create a basic mobile application in Oracle Visual Builder and populate it with data from a business object.
 ### Estimated Lab Time:  10 minutes

 ### Background